patri-carrasco/Python-Data-Science-Project/README.md

 # How to Plot an ROC Curve in Python | Machine Learning in Python

 You how to plot the Receiver Operating Characteristic (ROC) curve in Python using the scikit-learn package.
 I will also you how to calculate the area under an ROC (AUROC) curve.
 In the tutorial, we will be comparing 2 classifiers via the ROC curve and the AUROC values.

+# Easy Web Scraping in Python using Pandas for Data Science

+You how to easily web scrape data from websites in Python using the pandas library.
+Particularly, the read_html() function or practically pd.read_html() will be used to extract table data of National Basketball Association (NBA) player stats from https://www.basketball-reference.com/​.
+We will then do some cleanup to produce the final data in the form of a dataframe.
+Finally, we will be doing a quick exploratory data analysis by making histogram plots.